-When I returned from maternity leave after having Etta and Artie, I became really quite anxious.
-I’d been out of the office environment for a while, I was constantly sleep deprived and my confidence really suffered.
+When I returned from maternity leave after having Etta and Artie, I became quite anxious.
+I had been out of the office environment for a while, I was constantly sleep deprived and my confidence really suffered.
 It wasn’t until I opened up about what I was going through, and realised I wasn’t the only one feeling this way, that I began to feel better.

-As a new mum, you often feel an unrealistic expectation to achieve it all – to be the perfect mum, a confident businesswoman and an attentive partner!
+As a new mum, you often feel an unrealistic expectation to achieve it all – to be the perfect parent, a confident woman at work and an attentive partner!
 But becoming a parent for the first time is chaotic and humbling to say the least.
 In hindsight, it’s all part of the wonderful experience!

 I love this quote from Dr. Benjamin Spock’s famous baby book:

 “You want to be the best parent you can be, but it is not always clear what is best.
 Everywhere you look there are experts telling you what to do.
 The problem is, they don’t often agree with each other.
 The world is different from how it was twenty years ago, and the old answers may not work anymore.”

 In a nutshell, trust your instincts and base your decisions on what will make you and your family happy.
 We all have moments where we doubt that we are ‘enough’ but it's important to remember that no one is ever perfect.
 Returning to work three years ago after I had Etta and Artie was definitely a trigger for me.

 After having Lola, I took a really different approach to returning to work.
 I’ve tried to take time out for myself and made a conscious effort to stay in touch with friends and colleagues – even if it was for a quick coffee and catch up.